-Victorian Turkish Baths Picture of the Month January 2007
+Victorian Turkish Baths Picture of the Month for January 2007

 Central Turkish bath, Liverpool: